KILTprotocol/docs/docs/concepts/05_credentials/01_overview.md

 />
 </center>

-To get a credential, a Claimer needs to take the following process:
+To get a credential, a Claimer needs to take the following steps:

 1. Find a **CType** to base a claim on.
 Potential Attesters and Verifiers might advertise this information themselves.
 2. Make a **claim** containing a set of properties about themselves.